 A Patronage Market is a cryptoeconomic system that facilitates market-driven ex-change between Creators and Patrons on the Ethereum blockchain.
 It’s an alternative crowdfunding mechanism for a community plagued by platform censorship.

-Thank you for reading!
 Patronage Markets is an idea that is very much in progress.
-If have any comments, feedback, or suggestions please comment below or feel free to email me.
+If you have any comments, feedback, or suggestions please comment below or feel free to email me.

 I’d like to thank the following people whose writings have shaped my thinking in this space: Mike Merill, Jonas Lund, Saray Meyohas, Bancor, Ujo Music, Simon de la Rouviere, Slava Balasanov, Thibauld Favre, Chris Dixon, Kyle Samani, Vitalik Buterin, Friedrich Hayek, Jörg Guido Hülsmann, Murray Rothbard, 1Hive, and many others I may have missed.